quininer/sarkara/README.md

 śarkarā
 =======

-Sarkara is a cryptography library like Sodium.
+Sarkara is a cryptography library like `libsodium`.
 But use only Post-Quantum cryptography algorithms.

 Public-key cryptography